Western tunnel entrance

 In late 2015 and early 2016, the Melbourne Metro Rail Authority (MMRA) sought community feedback through a range of mediums, including information sessions, meetings and our 'yoursay' online engagement portal.
 As a result of feedback received, and as part of our efforts to reduce potential impacts, MMRA has developed two options for the location of the tunnel entrance, each with differing impacts.

-The two options 'Option A' and 'Option B' - are being assessed as part of the Melbourne Metro Environment Effects Statement (EES).
+The two options 'Option A' and 'Option B' - are being assessed as part of the Metro Tunnel Environment Effects Statement (EES).

 Western tunnel entrance option A